LucasOsco/AI-RemoteSensing/ImageDataProcessing.md

 - [SAM-Point](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_point_v01.ipynb): In this notebook, you'll learn about point-based analysis in remote sensing images using the Segment Anything Model (SAM) method.

+- [SAM-Text](https://github.com/LucasOsco/AI-RemoteSensing/blob/main/image_notebook/sam_text_v01.ipynb): For this notebook, a text-prompt-based analysis is implemented using the Segment Anything Model (SAM) on georeferenced images.

 More notebooks will be added to this section over time, so stay tuned for more advanced topics and applications in image data processing!